 Chain Bridge and Old Town: One of the landmarks that will catch your eyes is the Chain Bridge which has been recently renovated and has thereby regained its former glory.
 In addition to the Chain Bridge, the beautifully restored buildings in the Old Town have lost none of their charm and epitomize the architectural genius this city was based upon.

-Thermal Baths: One of the most well-known particularities of Budapest is its impressive number of thermal bath complexes, some are from the 19th Century, some are from the communist era and some have been recently modernized.
-My suggestions would be: Széchenyi Baths (Állatkerti krt.
-9-11) and Gellert Baths (Kelenhegyi út 4), the former being very crowded in high season but nonetheless an amazingly maintained historical location, especially when the odd party is organized in the baths.
+Thermal Baths: One of the most well-known particularities of Budapest is its impressive number of thermal bath complexes, some are from the 19th century, some are from the communist era and some have been recently modernized.
+Our suggestions would be: Széchenyi Baths (Állatkerti krt.
+9-11) and Gellert Baths (Kelenhegyi út 4), the former being very crowded in high season but nonetheless an amazingly maintained historical location, especially when the occasional party is organized in the baths.

 Hungarian National Museum :(Múzeum krt.
 14-16 ) The ideal place to learn more about Hungarian culture and the very specific place that the Hungarian nation and language occupy within Europe’s cultural landscape.

-Gellert Hill and Buda Castle: Hiking up Gellert hill is a favourable activity and on top you will be rewarded with the breathtaking views over the city.
+Gellert Hill and Buda Castle: Hiking up Gellert hill is a favourabel nature related activity and on top you will be rewarded with breathtaking views over the city.

 Buda Castle, the historical residence of Hungarian kings is another stunning feat of architecture that should absolutely not be missed during your trip to the Hungarian capital.

-Danube Cruise: A cruise on the river enables you to marvel at the beautiful riverside architecture during the day or to enjoy a few drinks on one of the many partyboats.
+Danube Cruise: A cruise on the river enables you to marvel at the beautiful riverside architecture during the day or to enjoy a few drinks on one of the many partyboats at night.